-Soaring mountains around town are covered in snow and the atmosphere is so warm and genuine.
+Bolzano is home to Italy's most famous Christmas market; you'll see it featured in our Christmas market video above, together with the market of Campitello di Fassa.
+Soaring mountains surround the towns; their peaks are covered in snow, and the atmosphere is so warm and genuine.
 You can't help but feel that this is how Christmas was always supposed to be.

-Canals seem to belong, once again, to those long lost centuries past and ancient palaces seem to float upon white clouds.
+Canals seem to belong, once again, to those long-lost centuries past, and the mist rises up from the canals surrounding ancient palaces; they seem like palaces in the clouds.
 Ancient history and magical kingdoms meet in a delightful experience you'll never forget.

 Plenty of delightful Christmas concerts are held throughout Venice.
 They are easily discovered by reading the posters around the city or asking your hotel for advice.
 The La Pieta church on the Riva degli Schiavoni, where Vivaldi was once choir master, hosts some of the best.

-Of course no Christmas in Italy would be complete without a Christmas Eve Mass, particularly lovely is the famous Christmas Eve Mass in St Mark's Basilica.
+Of course, no Christmas in Italy would be complete without a Christmas Eve Mass, particularly lovely being the famous Christmas Eve Mass in St Mark's Basilica.